worace/coinage/iterations/iteration_2.markdown

 6. Add the transaction hash
 7. Sign the transaction inputs

+### Transaction Fees

+We haven't talked in depth about transaction fees up to now.
+In short, transaction fees are provided as an incentive for miners to include our transaction as part of a block they are mining -- sort of a "tip" that the miner receives as a small bonus for mining a block that contains your transaction.
+Whenever a miner includes a transaction in a block, they are gain any fees attached to that transaction.

+So how do fees work at a technical level?
+Interestingly, the fees are not explicitly stated.
+Rather, any difference between the combined value of all inputs and the combined value of all outputs in a transaction is assumed to be a transaction fee.

+This partly explains why accounting for change in our transactions is so important -- any "leftovers" that we don't account for are assumed to be a transaction fee and will be captured by the miner.

+So the "input value" of transaction fees is implied, but surely the output value must appear somewhere.
+It does -- in fact, transaction fees are simply incorporated into the block's coinbase transaction.

+Previously we described the coinbase as a special transaction containing 0 inputs and 1 output whose value equals the current block reward amount.
+It turns out there's an additional component -- the coinbase output will also include the sum of all transaction fees included within the transaction.
+If the current miner reward is set at `25`, it's likely that most coinbase transactions will have a value slightly higher than `25`, since they will often incorporate one or more transaction fees.

+__Why have implicit transaction fees?__

+This system for assigning fees may seem a little strange at first, but if we consider the distributed design of the system we can see that it's actually quite necessary.
+The problem is that at the time we generate a transaction, we don't necessarily know which miner will end up finding the block which adds it to the block chain.
+Thus it's not possible at that time to generate a valid transaction output assigning the appropriate fee to the miner's address.

+Using implicit transaction fees gives us a flexible system that allows fees to be specified at the time the transaction is generated but captured later when the transaction is actually added to a block.

 ### Required Information

 In order to generate a payment transaction, we'll need to have access to